-This special & unique event isn’t a replacement to the walking down the aisle photo because that amazing moment still happens.
+As we describe this special event to couples this isn’t a replacement to the walking down the aisle photo but actually adds to the experience of the day.
 So in essence you are adding to the day by getting a second special look instead of replacing it.

 BOTTOM LINE: If you do the first look this will generally bring the following benefits:

 - More time together on your big day